 This show can be adapted for individual sensory sensitivities by informing our team of any particular sensitivities ahead of performances.

 The production features natural sensory materials including Children’s Play Sand mixed with organic cinnamon, diluted essential basil oil, (not applied directly to skin), cornflakes, rubber wellington boots and hessian sacks.
 The production also features some loud percussive sounds, and a light sprinkling of water over the audience.

 Recommended age range: 8-16 years

-We are currently unable to tour our production Rain Rain due to health and safety issues presented by COVID-19.
-We will update this information page when the production becomes available in the future.
+We are currently unable to tour Rain Rain due COVID-19.
+We will update this information page when the production becomes available.

 ‘‘It was a magical, theatrical, atmospheric delight.
 Transporting our young people to a magical island, the interaction between actors and students created a unique shared experience.”
 Joni McAuliffe, The Avenue School